NBKRedSpy/STTE-ShowShipSlots/README.md

 ![thumbnail icon](media/thumbnail.png)

-Toggles the visibility of the slots to make it easier to determine which mods to upgrade.
+Toggles the visibility of the slots to make it easier to determine which slots to upgrade.

 The mod does not remove the modules, just hides them temporarily.